-The objective of the CFD is to allow an investor to gain leveraged exposure to the movement in the value of the underlying index (whether up or down), without actually needing to buy or sell the underlying index.
-The exposure is leveraged since the CFD only requires a small proportion of the notional value of the contract to be put down upfront as initial margin and is one of the key features of trading CFDs.
-By way of example, if an investor buys 1 CFD which is equivalent to £10 per point with an initial margin amount of 0.5% and an underlying index price of 7000, the initial investment will be £350 (0.5% x 7000 x £10).
-The effect of leverage, in this case 200:1 (1 / 0.5%) has resulted in a notional value of the contract of £70,000 (7000 x £10).
-This means that for each 1 point change in the price of the underlying index so the value of the CFD changes by £1.
-For instance, if the investor is long and the market increases in value, a £1 profit will be made for every 1 point increase in that market.
-However if the market decreases in value, a £1 loss will be incurred for each point the market decreases in value.
-Conversely, if an investor holds a short position, a profit is made in line with any decreases in that market, and a loss for any increases in the market.
+The objective of the CFD is to allow an investor to gain leveraged exposure to the movement in the value of the underlying FX pair (whether up or down), without needing to buy or sell the underlying FX pair.
+The exposure is leveraged since the CFD only requires a small proportion of the notional value of the contract to be put down as initial margin.

+As an example, if an investor buys one CFD with a contract size of 100,000 EUR, with an initial margin of 3.33% and EUR/GBP is trading at 0.84950/0.84960, the initial investment will be £2,829.17. ($3.33\% \times 100,000 \times 0.84960$).
+However, the notional value of the CFD will be £84,960 (($0.84960 \times 100,000$).
+This shows the effect of leverage, in this case 33.3:1 (1/3.33%).
+This means that for each one-point change in the price of the underlying FX pair, the value of CFD changes by £10.

+As the contract size for this market is 100,000 EUR and one point means 0.0001 GBP/EUR, for every point the underlying FX pair moves, the value of the CFD will change by £10.
+For instance, if the investor is long and the market increases in value, a £10 profit will be made for every one-point increase in the market.
+However, if the market decreases in value a £10 loss will be incurred for each point the market decreases.
+Conversely, if an investor were to hold a short position, a profit is made in line with any decreases and a loss for any increases in the market.

+Additional funds may need to be deposited in the case of negative price movement.
+Failure to do so may result in the CFD being auto-closed.
+IG also retains the ability to terminate any CFD where it deems that the terms of the contract have been breached.

-The cash CFD does not have a pre-defined maturity date and is therefore open-ended; by contrast, a future CFD has a pre-defined expiry date.
-As a result, there is no recommended holding period for either and it is down to the discretion of each individual investor to determine the most appropriate holding period based on their own individual trading strategy and objectives.
+Spot contracts have a pre-defined maturity date but can be exited prior to this date.
+There is no recommended holding period.
+It is down to the discretion of each individual investor to determine the most appropriate holding period, based on their own individual trading strategy and objectives.